santinobch/Cosmonauts/Homebrewery/Subclass/Ancient Roots.md

 <br/>

-I realised the level 6 ability *Fury of Sticks* was not poperlly worded, fixed that and updated to 1.12
+I realised the level 6 ability *Fury of Sticks* was not poperlly worded, fixed that.
+Also this subclass didn't prepare spells before this update, that was weird, as it had as many spells prepared as a full caster.
+Updated to 1.12.

 \page